hantsy/helidon-sandbox/GS-MP.md

 2018.11.30 20:11:22 INFO io.helidon.microprofile.server.ServerImpl Thread[nioEventLoopGroup-2-1,10,main]: Server started on http://localhost:8080 (and all other host addresses) in 2111 milliseconds.
 ```

-As you see, different from Helidon SE, a JBoss Weld SE container was bootstrapped in Helidon MP for dependency injection.
+As you see, different from Helidon SE, a JBoss Weld SE container was bootstrapped in Helidon MP based applications for dependency injection support.

 Let's test the sample API using `curl` command.
 By default, the generated codes provide similar sample APIs as the Helidon SE one.